Five Insurance Myths

 Have you been refused insurance?
 SIS can help.
 We provide specialist insurance for ex-offenders and people with criminal convictions.

+Please click here to obtain a quote for car, home or liability insurance.
 Alternatively, you can call us on 0161 969 6040, or contact us by email using our contact form.

 Below are some stories and anecdotes about motor insurance (by Alexander Popple, Courtesy of cars.uk.msn.com).